adamhassan135/MICB475/README.md

 ### END
 AA (31-Oct-2023)

-## W10-TM : Week 10- Team Meeting #7 (7-Oct-2023)
+## W10-TM : Week 10- Team Meeting #7 (7-Nov-2023)
 Start
 ### Team Meeting #7 Agenda
 1. Figuring out how to alleviate issues in regards to the usage of picrust2 for functional analysis
 2. Figuring out potential alternatives to picrust2 if the fixes are not figured out.

+### Meeting Minutes
+* Talked about that for now we should move on from functional analysis via PICRUST2 and should focus on completing other aims 1 and 2 in particular.
+* Talked about how to improve aim 2 we should zone in on the top 5 genera that are found within tanzania and columbia datasets respectively and do some digging in regards to the research on health implications.
+* Talked abotu how to best approach alpha and beta diversity for our combined data sets.

+### Team Meeting Conclusions and What to do Next Week
+* We will attempt to fully complete aim 1/2 and show it to our main TA Chad for our next meeting.

+### END
+AA (7-Nov-2023)

+## W11-TM : Week 11- Team Meeting #7 (16-Nov-2023)
+Start
+### Team Meeting #8 Agenda
+1. Look over our attempts to complete aims 1/2 for our project